OsmiumOP/osm-grandma/README.md

 3. PROBABLITY FACTOR ADDED | There could be chances that she might refuse to revive you.
 4. Performs multiple animations while she does her tasks.
 5. Regular Updates.

+### To-Do List
+1. Add a config file to make editing easier for Non-Developers.
+2. Create a Close Range Blip for Granny on MAP